iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Original Conception of Momentum Method.md

 **Proof**

-This is just an example of lemma 2.2.1 for the proposed Generic Accelerated Momentum method.
+This is just an example of (lemma 2.2.1) for the proposed Generic Accelerated Momentum method.

 **Remark**

 It's complicated, please visit [[Nesterov's Generic Convergence Results]] for more information about the proof of convergence.
+At this point, it only suffice to study how the sequence behaves and the convergence of the algorithm would now be about the sequence instead.

 ---